-- This island is far from radical Muslim control and there are no Masjid or halal restaurants around the Kubbar Island.
+- There are no Masjid or halal restaurants around the Kubbar Island.

 - The island also lacks a coastguard station.

-- Best time to visit is spring time and pack the bags early in the morning to have a nice day out in the island.
+- It is better to pack the bags early in the morning to have a nice day out in the island.

 Located 29kms off the coast of Failaka and, 30kms off southern coast of Kuwait.